 This isn’t the first blog I’ve ever had.
 I actually had 2 more before this one.
 The first one didn’t even make it through the first month, and the second one made it to just under a year.

-The first blog failed for many reasons, and my second blog wasn’t what I would call a fail but it definitely was never profitable (A big issue for me!).
-But I was able to blog on it for a year, and still could because I had a million ideas for it!
+The first blog failed for many reasons.
+With my second blog, I was able to blog on it for a year, and still could because I had a million ideas for it!

 It was a topic I knew well and loved.